jonbarrow/navigate.games/README.md

 The same general contribution styles/guidelines as found in the Pretendo Network project are in use here (https://github.com/PretendoNetwork/.github/tree/master/.github).
 As a small general overview:

+- We use the [Conventional Commits](https://conventionalcommits.org) commit message syntax
+- We use the [Better Comments (Next)](https://github.com/edwinhuish/better-comments-next) comment syntax, for better readability in supported editors
 - Please keep commits focused.
 For example, if adding multiple POIs please do not create multiple POIs in a single commit
-- We use the [Conventional Commits](https://conventionalcommits.org) commit message syntax
 - Please keep PRs focused.
 Multiple tasks should be in multiple PRs.
 Adding multiple POIs in a single PR is fine, within reason, however changes like style updates, bug fixes, POI updates, etc. should all be in different commits
 - Please make an issue request if you would like to work on a new feature.
 While PRs can be made regardless, and may be accepted, opening an issue to discuss a feature request before working on it saves time/effort on both ends and increases the chances of a feature being merged